xinqian-mit/API_Phonons/Readme.md

 make foo mode=shared<br />
 <br />

-When installing thirorder.py, also remember to change the first line to #!/user/bin/env python3

 ### Example Scripts

-In the folder scripts/, I provide several example files on how to use this package for phonon simulations:<br />
+In the folder Example_Scripts/, I provide several example files on how to use this package for phonon simulations:<br />

 #### Dielectric_function_NaCl:<br />
 I provided a soap based machine learning potential for NaCl.
 With the LD_quipGap_phonopy_NAC.py computes the